What is obesity, overweight and unhealthy weight?

 - eat more unhealthy food and more high-fat and high-sugar foods.

 As a parent, you know your child best.
-And you might worry about your child’s weight if you think they’re making unhealthy food choices and not getting enough physical activity each day.
+It’s OK to feel worried if your child is gaining weight because they’re making unhealthy food choices and not getting enough physical activity each day.

 Your GP will be able to say for sure whether your child is an unhealthy weight.
 The GP might discuss your child’s body mass index (BMI).
 BMI measures your child’s height and weight.
 It’s one tool used to assess weight.

-If your child has a problem with overweight, your GP or an accredited practising dietitian can help.
+If your child has overweight or obesity issues, your GP or an accredited practising dietitian can help.

 An advantage of seeing a GP or dietitian is that your child might see this health professional’s advice as more neutral than yours.

-Health professionals can help pre-teens and teenagers who are overweight achieve a healthy weight by focusing on family behaviour and lifestyle.
-This will involve helping your child and family make lasting healthy lifestyle choices and get into healthy eating habits for the long term.
+Health professionals can recommend family lifestyle changes.
+This will involve helping your child and family make healthy lifestyle choices like doing more exercise and getting into healthy eating habits for the long term.

-A health professional might recommend weight maintenance for a pre-teen or teenage child who hasn’t stopped growing.
-This means that if the child’s weight stays the same or if it increases only very slowly while the child gets taller, they might be able to ‘grow into’ their weight.
+If your child is still growing, health professionals might also recommend weight maintenance.
+This means that if your child’s weight stays the same or if it increases only very slowly while they get taller, they might be able to ‘grow into’ their weight.

-In extreme cases of obesity, a health professional might look at options like medicine or even surgery.
+In extreme cases of obesity, health professionals might look at options like medicine or even surgery.
 Specialist weight management services should supervise these options.

 Healthy food and snacks